 - The supernatural gift of tongues.
-This is the ability to speak supernaturally in a language not known by the speaker.
+This is the ability to speak supernaturally in a language not known or learned by the speaker.
 It is often a language of heaven.
 It can also be unlearned human languages as in Acts 2.
 It is a transrational utterance of speech using human vocal apparatus, but originating in the human spirit rather than in the human mind. (see additional explanations below)

 - The supernatural gift of discerning of spirits.
 This is a supernatural ability to see into the invisible spirit world, especially to detect the true source of circumstances or motives of people in a given situation.
 In brief, it enables one to see into the invisible world of Satan and his demons.
 Some well-meaning but untaught persons use the phrase the “gift of discernment.”
 There is no such gift as the gift of discernment.
 It is the gift of discerning of spirits.

 - The supernatural gift of interpretation of tongues.
 This gift “translates” and “interprets” when the gift of speaking in tongues has been exercised.
 It renders the transrational (not irrational) message of the Holy Spirit, making such a message meaningful to others when exercised either in public or in private.

 As to the gift of speaking in tongues, see the explanation above as well as this additional explanation.
-Generally, tongues can best be described as unlearned, angelic languages (languages of heaven)—pure clean languages which have been untainted, uncorrupted, and unfouled as all human languages have been.
+Generally, tongues can best be described as unlearned, human or angelic languages (languages of heaven)—pure clean languages which have been untainted, uncorrupted, and unfouled as all human languages have been.
 Tongues are languages that are “pleasant to the ears of God.”

 There are 3 categories of the supernatural manifestation of the gift of tongues, based on usage: